 - Technical Skills: Due to the various software programs and computer skills required, architects need to be fairly tech-savvy.
 For example, architects are required to use CADD technology to create plans as part of building information modeling (BIM).

-- Visualization Skills: Architects must have a keen sense of spatial relations in order to conceptualize and mastermind the working parts, as well as determine how those structures will relate to one another.
+- Visualization Skills: Licensed architects must have a keen sense of spatial relations in order to conceptualize and mastermind the working parts, as well as determine how those structures will relate to one another.
 Additionally, they must be able to visualize how the overall building will look upon completion.

-In this article, we’ll explore the steps required to become a licensed architect, including educational requirements, professional experience, licensure and registration, as well as employment outlook and salary information.
+In this article, we’ll explore the steps required to become a licensed architect, including educational requirements, professional experience, licensure and registration, as well as employment and career outlook and average salary information.

-Typically, a bachelor’s degree program includes courses that cover topics such as:
+Typically, a bachelor’s degree program’s educational requirements includes course that cover topics such as:

 - Architectural history and theory